dotnet/docs/docs/framework/misc/code-access-security-policy-compatibility-and-migration.md

 ### Application Domain Sandboxing

 The <xref:System.AppDomain.SetAppDomainPolicy%2A?displayProperty=nameWithType> method is typically used for sandboxing the assemblies in an application domain.
-The [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] exposes members that do not have to use <xref:System.Security.Policy.PolicyLevel> for this purpose.
+The .NET Framework 4 exposes members that do not have to use <xref:System.Security.Policy.PolicyLevel> for this purpose.
 For more information, see [How to: Run Partially Trusted Code in a Sandbox](../../../docs/framework/misc/how-to-run-partially-trusted-code-in-a-sandbox.md).

 ### Determining a Safe or Reasonable Permission Set for Partially Trusted Code

 Hosts often need to determine the permissions that are appropriate for sandboxing hosted code.
-Before the [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)], CAS policy provided a way to do this with the <xref:System.Security.SecurityManager.ResolvePolicy%2A?displayProperty=nameWithType> method.
-As a replacement, [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] provides the <xref:System.Security.SecurityManager.GetStandardSandbox%2A?displayProperty=nameWithType> method, which returns a safe, standard permission set for the provided evidence.
+Before the .NET Framework 4, CAS policy provided a way to do this with the <xref:System.Security.SecurityManager.ResolvePolicy%2A?displayProperty=nameWithType> method.
+As a replacement, .NET Framework 4 provides the <xref:System.Security.SecurityManager.GetStandardSandbox%2A?displayProperty=nameWithType> method, which returns a safe, standard permission set for the provided evidence.

 ### Non-Sandboxing Scenarios: Overloads for Assembly Loads

 The reason for using an assembly load overload might be to use parameters that are not otherwise available, instead of sandboxing the assembly.
-Starting with the [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)], assembly load overloads that do not require a <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> object as a parameter, for example, <xref:System.AppDomain.ExecuteAssembly%28System.String%2CSystem.String%5B%5D%2CSystem.Byte%5B%5D%2CSystem.Configuration.Assemblies.AssemblyHashAlgorithm%29?displayProperty=nameWithType>, enable this scenario.
+Starting with the .NET Framework 4, assembly load overloads that do not require a <xref:System.Security.Policy.Evidence?displayProperty=nameWithType> object as a parameter, for example, <xref:System.AppDomain.ExecuteAssembly%28System.String%2CSystem.String%5B%5D%2CSystem.Byte%5B%5D%2CSystem.Configuration.Assemblies.AssemblyHashAlgorithm%29?displayProperty=nameWithType>, enable this scenario.

 If you want to sandbox an assembly, use the <xref:System.AppDomain.CreateDomain%28System.String%2CSystem.Security.Policy.Evidence%2CSystem.AppDomainSetup%2CSystem.Security.PermissionSet%2CSystem.Security.Policy.StrongName%5B%5D%29?displayProperty=nameWithType> overload.